Skip to main content

 Standing at the bar: In traditional bars, eating at the bar (barra) is cheaper than sitting at a table (mesa) or terrace (terraza).
 The difference can be 10-20%.
 Same food, different price.

 The menú del día: Most restaurants offer a daily set menu at lunchtime (usually Mon–Fri).
-Expect three courses plus bread, a drink, and coffee for €10-15.
-This is extraordinary value — a proper starter, main, and dessert for less than a coffee costs in London.
+Expect three courses plus bread, a drink, and coffee for around €12-15.
+This is extraordinary value — a proper starter, main, and dessert at a fraction of what the same meal costs in London.

 Bread charge: Some restaurants charge €1-2 for bread and olives brought to the table.
 This is standard, not a scam.
 You can refuse if you don't want it.